 I started pumping every two hours for 20 minutes, and after a few days I got a few drops.
 The first day I fed it to her via syringe, and the next day was enough for a spoon.
 I’m keeping at it and seeing progress.

 Have you had any experience with relactation?
-Let us know how it went in the comments (and give us all your best tips)!
+Let us know how it went in the comments (and share your relactation pumping schedules with us)!

 References- Pearson-Glaze, Philippa, IBCLC.
 “Tips for Relactation.” https://breastfeeding.support/tips-for-relactation/